JaneIllario/ece243_finalproject/README.md

 # Tennis Extravaganza

 A virtual tennis challenge.
-Visuals are presented using VGA functionality and player racket swings are analyzed using light sensors.
+Visuals are presented with VGA functionality and player racket swings are analyzed using light sensors.